Slow start by All-Star Nola as Phillies lose to Marlins 2-0

 TRAINER'S ROOM

 After the game, the Phillies said they'll place RHP Zach Eflin (7-2, 3.15) on the 10-day disabled list because of a blister on the right middle finger of his pitching hand.
-He had been scheduled to start Sunday.
+He had been scheduled to start Sunday, and said he'll instead take advantage of the upcoming All-Star break to fully heal.

+"I just want to take it back to the way it was at the beginning of the year," Eflin said.
+"I'm going to be on 10 or 11 days' rest.
+It will be completely gone by the time I get back in the second half."

+Kapler said Eflin should be able to rejoin the rotation right after the break.

 UP NEXT